SavaiRavikiran/Monitoring_With_Prometheus-Grafana/README.md

 Each of these monitoring aspects provides unique insights into the health and performance of different components of the IT infrastructure and applications.
 By monitoring these aspects, organizations can ensure optimal performance, detect and resolve issues proactively, and provide a seamless experience to end-users.

-Certainly!
-Here's an expanded list with monitoring tools associated with various monitoring aspects:

-Each of these tools specializes in different monitoring aspects and provides a range of features for visualization, alerting, and analysis, empowering DevOps and IT teams to effectively manage and optimize their systems and applications.

 # **Prometheus: Overview and Architecture**

 Prometheus is an open-source monitoring and alerting system that is widely used in the DevOps and cloud-native ecosystem.
 It was developed by SoundCloud and later donated to the Cloud Native Computing Foundation (CNCF).
 Prometheus is designed to

-Prometheus was created to monitor highly dynamic container environments like Kubernetes, Docker Swarm, etc. However, it can also be used in a traditional non-container infrastructure where you have just bare servers with applications deployed directly on it.
+Prometheus was created to **monitor highly dynamic container environments** like Kubernetes, Docker Swarm, etc. However, it can also be used in a traditional non-container infrastructure where you have just bare servers with applications deployed directly on it.
 So over the past years, Prometheus has become the mainstream monitoring tool of choice in the container and